International Labour Organization: Commercialized sex

-Postwar Period

-After the surrender of the Japanese military and the end of World War II, a new inter-governmental governing body, the United Nations, was formed, while the ILO continued to be the primary international body governing labor.
-Following the creation of the United Nations, the ILO took a back seat to the newly formed organization on the issue of commercialized sex.The UN Commission on the Status of Women called for abolishing both sex trafficking and prostitution.
-Socialist countries proclaimed they had eliminated the issue of prostitution through the economic empowerment of their citizens.
-This claim linked prostitution to economic causes.
+Following the creation of the United Nations, the ILO took a back seat to the newly formed organization on the issue of commercialized sex.
+The UN Commission on the Status of Women called for abolishing both sex trafficking and prostitution.
 In the 1950s, the UN Economic and Social Council and the International Police Organization sought to end any activity that resembled slavery, classifying sex trafficking and prostitution as criminal rather than labor issues.
-These new initiatives by the United Nations would lead to later debates at the World Conference on Women in Mexico City during International Women's Year in 1975.
-Coming out of the Conference in Mexico City, delegates pleaded with governments all over the globe to take action to prevent the forced prostitution of both women and children.